 The voice is higher.
 Once I called and got voice mail.
 I later asked DD who the woman was on the outgoing message.
 That thrilled merm.

 It was a difficult day for her to press the “send” button on The Open Letter she posted on Facebook.
-She told me I can link to it here for anyone who is interested.

 The transition has been amazing.
 She (merm) looks so much more natural now than before.
 The faraway look is gone and now the smile is genuine.
 Not that it wasn’t before but it seemed to be somewhat forced.